merouone/microservice/README.md

 To run the program, just execute the MainApp class.

 # Documentation
 The javadoc can be found in the folder ./docs.
-It describes the different APIs explosed by this application.
+It describes the different APIs exposed by this application.

 # Unit-Test